by Tony Vidler

 3. Effective – producing the intended result.

 So these three words as used by regulators suggest an ideal outcome.
-Pragmatically though perhaps not all three are always possible.
+In practical terms though perhaps not all three are always possible.
 To be effective perhaps you cannot be concise.
 To be concise perhaps you cannot be clear.
 To be clear perhaps you cannot be concise.
 And so it goes on…

-Once the distinction is understood it follows quite logically that if not all objectives can be met then there must be a clear priority to which the other requirements become secondary.
-Which of the three objectives is the priority?
+Thankfully the rule-makers are starting to understand it, although there are a lot of vested interests still pushing hard for complexity.
+If we are to re-think how written advice is constructed however and logic tells us that if not all objectives can be met then there must be a clear priority to which the other requirements become secondary, right?
+So, which of the three objectives is the priority?

 To be truly effective there would be minimal jargon, and no unnecessary technical information.
 It would be personalized – it is truly about the clients needs, objectives and achieving their intended result.